 Lachenalia thomasiae W.F.Barker ex G.D.Duncan grows on rocky sandstone slopes in the Clanwilliam district.
 It has two leaves and white bell-shaped flowers with green or brown markings on long pedicels with well exserted anthers.
 Growing from 12 to 38 cm, it flowers September to October.
 The first photo from Rod Saunders.
 The rest from Mary Sue Ittner.

 Lachenalia thunbergii G.D.Duncan & T.J.Edwards was previously included in Lachenalia aloides.
 It is restricted to rocky crevices along summit ridges in the Swartland region in the southwestern Cape where it grows in sandstone fynbos vegetation.
 Growing from 8 to 12 cm high, it has 1 to 2 lanceolate green leaves and long tubular green and yellow flowers with a reddish orange rachis.
+The inner tepals are 23-24 mm long with slightly spreading apics.
 Flowering is August to September.
-Photos from iNaturalist taken by Andre Venter and Fiona Hellmann in the southwestern Cape in September and shared under a CC BY-NC license.
+Photos from iNaturalist taken by Andre Venter, Fiona Hellmann, and Riaan van der Walt in the southwestern Cape in September and October and shared under a CC BY-NC license.

 Lachenalia trichophylla Baker is a most unusual lachenalia and quite a curiosity.
 This species would be quite difficult to mistake as it has one or possibly two leaves that are covered with stellate hairs.
 Two forms have been identified, one having both short and long hairs, the other only having very short hairs.
 The leaves tend to lie on or just above the surface of the soil.
 The flowers on my plants are all well spaced on the peduncle and have distinct pedicels (stalks).
 The flower colour starts as pink near the base then white and finally yellow with green gibbosities.
 Flowering occurs from the fourth week in July to the third week in August.
 Information furnished by Don Journet.
 This species is found in Namaqualand and the Northwest Cape where it grows on sandy slopes.
 Growing from 8 to 20 cm, it flowers August to September in South Africa.
 Anthers are included.
 The first photo was taken by Rod Saunders.
 The second photo was taken by Bob Rutemoeller in the bulb room in the Conservatory at Kirstenbosch National Botanical Garden in 2001.
 The third and fourth photos were taken by Bert Zaalberg.
 The last photos from Alan Horstmann.